Who Uses Tastyworks?

 Tastyworks allows opening of an individual, entity/trust or joint account, and the account type held with the brokerage can be margin, cash or retirement.
 In margin trading, you are allowed to trade with borrowed capital, facilitating the use of all trading strategies available with the broker, while a cash account requires that you fully fund transactions, and also restricts usage of some trading strategies such as spread and uncovered options.

 The retirement account offers tax advantages, and the limited margin capabilities available under this account type ensure that you can use defined risk spreads in addition to the basic trading strategies.

 Traditional, Roth and SEP IRA are the different retirement account options available for clients, who can include an individual, an entity/trust, or two people, jointly.

-And, new for 2018, the brokerage offers something new, called capped commissions, which cap the maximum commission a client pays on opening equity option trades to $10 per leg for listed options.
+Beginning in 2018, the brokerage offers capped commissions, which cap the maximum commission a client pays on opening equity option trades to $10 per leg for listed options.

 - For stock options, tastyworks charges $1 to open a contract and no fee per contract but does not charge for contract closing.

 - For options on futures, the brokerage charges $2.50 for opening a contract and a $0.30 clearing fee for each contract and exchange fee.
 However, closing doesn’t include a commission.

 - For futures, tastyworks charges $1.25 per contract for opening and another $1.25 per contract for closing, while $0.30 clearing fee per contract and exchange fees are also applicable